Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 1. Gjirokaster Castle

-Dominating the city’s skyline, the Gjirokaster Castle is an imposing fortress that dates back to the 12th century.
+Dominating the city’s skyline, the Gjirokaster Castle is an imposing fortress whose foundations date to the medieval period and were significantly expanded during Ottoman rule.
 Explore its vast courtyards, climb to the top of the clock tower, and take in the magnificent panoramic views of the city below.

 2. Ethnographic Museum

-Housed within one of the most beautiful Ottoman houses in Gjirokaster, the Ethnographic Museum offers visitors a chance to step back in time and experience traditional Albanian life.
-The museum showcases a collection of artifacts, costumes, and exhibits that depict the cultural heritage of the region.
+Located in one of Gjirokaster’s most beautiful Ottoman houses, the Ethnographic Museum offers visitors a chance to step back in time and experience traditional Albanian life.
+The museum features a collection of artifacts, costumes, and exhibits that depict the region’s cultural heritage.

 3. Zekate House